CoconutOnPalm/Monopoly-Game-Simulator/README.md

 It all depends on luck, or being more specific: how much you donate to the Church

 Don't ask me why I made this.
 I am still trying answer it myself.

+# Cloning the project
+The projest is made with .NET framework 4.8 and WinForms.
+After you clone the repository, copy the `res` folder with everything inside to the `bin\Debug\` or `bin\Release\` folders, because .net framework has problems with itself and I don't like the idea of resolving them (unlike c++, the default directory is not in the solution dir).
+If there is any way to tweak it in a *simple* way I am opened for any ideas.